ClusterCockpit/ClusterCockpit-specs/README.md

 # Specifications for datastructures, interfaces, and file formats

+Since most of the specifications are relevant and implemented in `cc-backend` they will use the same versioning.

 * **[Generic datastructure
 specifications](https://github.com/ClusterCockpit/cc-specifications/tree/master/datastructures)**:
 To be used in applications, as payloads in apis, or as file formats.